tomi-font/moot/notes/IDEAS.md

 	- Having every listener store a reference to the manager may not be the most elegant.

 - Have a size component that other components make use of.

+- Extend ComponentGroup::getAll() to allow specifying component types and be able to iterate over ~tuples (allowing with or without one element being EntityHandle?).
+(See structured bindings.)
+Not sure of the feasability.